Cut-off phenomenon in the uniform plane Kac walk: Deterministic : Proof of Theorem

-for a sufficiently large fixed constant $C$.
 As in the small representation section, our argument is based upon making shifts to the index, but whereas in that section we shifted the rightmost indices first, here we shift indices from left to right.
+The main estimate which we prove for the integrand is as follows. \begin{lemma} Let $\vs \in \N^{j}$ and let $(\vs, \vO_{n-j})$ index a representation in shift notation.
+Recall that we set $\ve_j$ for the $j$th standard unit vector.
+For $t$ satisfying $t \leq 10^4 \sqrt{\frac{1 + \omega^2}{\log n}}$,